📚

 Image From GIPHY

 This example shows us how catalysts can transform a reaction from one at an immeasurable rate to one at a measurable rate.
-The concept of catalysis can be applied to kinetic control by noticing that catalysts can help get a reaction out of kinetic control by lowering the activation energy.
-For example, if there was a catalyst for the reaction: Cdiamond(s) → Cgraphite(s), the reaction would be able to proceed at a measurable rate.
+This can be applied to kinetic control by noticing that these catalysts can help get a reaction out of kinetic control by lowering the activation energy.
+For example, if there was a catalyst for the reaction Cdiamond(s) → Cgraphite(s), the reaction would be able to proceed at a measurable rate.
 However, without one, it cannot because the rate of the reaction is incredibly slow.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-3vh1jv8qUbcq.png?alt=media&token=0d88a282-c216-4981-a846-447b1e1a78c2